 The Trump Administration is constructing a concerning precedent about what it means to be an “American” in today’s political and social climate.
 Their immigration policy is clear: they don’t want immigrants entering the United States, legal or otherwise.
 The outcome of your immigration case can’t be contingent on a Democratic victory in 2020.
 It’s imperative that you turn to a skilled legal professional who has a comprehensive understanding of fluctuating federal immigration procedures and regulations.

-At Guerra Sáenz, PL, our Boca Raton immigration attorneys always stay up-to-date on changing immigration policies.
+At Guerra Sáenz, PL, our Coral Springs immigration attorneys always stay up-to-date on changing immigration policies.
 Our mission as a law firm is to provide compassionate counsel and effective legal services to our clients.
 Contact us today if you have any concerns about your legal status or need guidance in an immigration-related matter.

 Call Guerra Sáenz, PL today at (888) 936-3228 schedule a consultation.